 Vishnu, God, in the Hindu religion, also incarnated himself as the avatar Krishna (one of eight avatars), RadhaKrishna, in order to bring about change on the earthly plane in the society as well.
 In India, God was concerned because the royal family was doing harmful things to

 themselves.
 The Kings’ wife, Devki had a brother named Kansa.
 Kansa had heard a prophecy that one of the King’s children would kill him.
 So he killed all six of the king and queens’ children after they were born.
-So Vishnu did not like what the royal family was doing because whatever they would do, the people would do and they would accept it as something that was OK to participate in.
-So when Krishna was born into the family, the mother gave him to an adopted mother to raise.
+So, Vishnu did not like what the royal family was doing because whatever they would do, the people would do and they would accept it as something that was OK to participate in.
+When Krishna was born into the family, the mother gave him to an adopted mother to raise.
 Her name was Yussdhra.

 God is described with different words in the Bible, a few of which translate into English as LORD, Lord, the LORD almighty, God, God Almighty and so forth.
 When reading these in different places in the Bible, you become aware that although God is “one” He is also “more than one”—God, Jesus, and the Holy Spirit (Holy Ghost).
 Together, they are referred to as “the Trinity” or “the Godhead.”
 The trinity is symbolic of God, the son (Jesus the avatar) and the holy spirit, which lives inside each human being.
 It is said that God is all three combined.
-God can not exist with just one of the symbols of the trinity, but rather all three are needed in order for there to be a complete God.
+God cannot exist with just one of the symbols of the trinity, but rather all three are needed in order for there to be a complete God.

 Coincidentally, in the Hindu religion, the Triangle is one of the greatest religious symbols.
 In Hindu, the Triangle, or trinity, is between three aspects of their religion being combined as one.
 The idea is to get salvation by using three systems.
 One is Bhakti (devotion) one is action (Karma), and the third is through knowledge (gyan).
 While the Bhakti system is just one system.
 The final point at the top of the triangle becomes one.
 The ultimate goal of the three systems is that they become one again.